mrpointblue/sonnenBatterie-Integration/README.md

 "6": "Extension Mode",
 "10": "Time Of Use",

-## Sensors Provided
-This integration provides the following sensors:

 ## Overview supported sensors

 The following sensors can be read from various API endpoints.
 Each sensor includes the name, the key (key), the unit, and an optional device class (device_class).